 Designed in London and handwoven in India the Purlin Rug features designer Eleanor Pritchards intricate graphic patterns inspired by Londons architectural skyline and draws its name from vernacular architectural roofing structures.
 The Purlin design is a pattern of long narrow bars alternating square blocks arranged in a half-drop repeat pattern resulting in a clean linear design with pared-back feel.
-With a colour palette based on warm and dark greys, sea greens and petrol blues, the Eleanor Pritchard rug collection beautifully encapsulates the metropolitan aesthetic of London.
+With a colour palette based on warm and dark greys, the Eleanor Pritchard rug collection beautifully encapsulates the metropolitan aesthetic of London.

 Available in three sizes and the option of a hand-tufted or a flat-weave design.